Article

 ads.dtypes

-Instrument object
+Instrument string[python]

 TRBC Industry Group Name object

-Combined Alpha Model Country Rank float64
+Combined Alpha Model Country Rank Int64

-3 Month Total Return float64
+3 Month Total Return Float64

 dtype: object